dominodatalab/cucu/README.md

 ## Install From Source

 Clone this repo locally and then proceed to install python 3.7+ as indicated earlier.
-At this point you should be able to simply run `make install` at the top level of the source tree and it should install all required dependencies.
+At this point you should be able to simply run `make setup` at the top level of the source tree and it should install all required dependencies.

 ## Install From Build